 2. ‘Tempo White’ impatiens (Impatiens walleriana ‘Tempo White’, annual)

-3. Variegated Swedish ivy (Plectranthus forsteri ‘Marginatus’, Z 11)
+3. Variegated Swedish ivy (Plectranthus forsteri ‘Marginatus’, Zone 11)

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.